HackerBree/Portfolio1/README.md

 Only replace the image file name at the end.

 If the image name is incorrect or misspelled, the project image will not display correctly.

+---

+✨ Step 6: Adding New Projects To The Portfolio

 If you want to add additional project cards to your portfolio.
 Copy and paste all code between one individual project section: